pkeilbach/htwg-practical-nlp/docs/about/course_profile.md

 ## Course Format

 The course will be held in a **hybrid format**.
-Approximately five lectures will be held in person.
-The remaining lectures will be held online.
+There will be a few in-person lectures throughout the semester, but most of the course will be held online.